shaubert/data-cache/README.md

         DataStorage dataStorage = FileStorage.newBuilder(context)
                 .version(STORAGE_VERSION)
-                .debugMode(true) //if you want to read logs and get exceptions if serialization failed .fileSerializer() //your serializer, by default it is JavaSerializer .defaultDataCallback() //if you want to override data loading .build();
+                .debugMode(true) //if you want to read logs and get exceptions if serialization failed .dataSerializer() //your serializer, by default it is JavaSerializer .defaultDataCallback() //if you want to override data loading .build();